 An Irish country house hotel mightn’t be a typical choice for a wellness break.
 But after two days of eating nourishing food, relaxing in the spa, learning to cook, and exploring the coast, I left Dunbrody House feeling more refreshed than I’d felt in ages.

-May thanks to Ireland’s Blue Book and Dunbrody House for inviting me to stay.
+Many thanks to Ireland’s Blue Book and Dunbrody House for inviting me to stay.
 As always, all opinions are my own.
+This post contains some affiliate links.
+This means The Idyll receives a small commission on bookings made through this site, with no additional cost to you.

 You might also like: Traditional Irish Cooking at Dingle Cookery School